Record-breaking driver Rainer Zietlow climbs Bolivia's Uturuncu with the VW ID.4: a Guinness World Record

 VW ID.4 GTX sets the next e-mobility record

-Professional driver Rainer Zietlow achieves a Guinness World Record for 5,816 meters of altitude gain
+Professional driver Rainer Zietlow achieves a Guinness World Record for 5,816 metres of altitude gain

 Rainer Zietlow made it!
-He ascended 5,816 meters in altitude and thus secured another Guinness World Record.
+He dropped 5,816 meters in altitude and thus secured another Guinness World Record.

-"With this challenge, we want to prove to the world that electric mobility is capable of top performance even over 5,000 meters above sea level," Zietlow commented after his victory.
+"With this challenge, we want to prove to the world that electric mobility is capable of top performance even over 5,000 metres above sea level," Zietlow commented after his victory.

 We also actively supported this challenge with HARTING technologies.
-Based on our expertize as a tier-one supplier, we have ensured the power supply for the ID.4 GTX With his record-breaking drive through the Bolivian Andes, Rainer Zietlow once again sends a message worth supporting that we absolutely must fight against climate change.
+Based on our expertise as a tier-one supplier of VW charging cables and original equipment manufacturer of the on-board charging cables, we have ensured the power supply for the ID.4 GTX.
+With his record-breaking drive through the Bolivian Andes, Rainer Zietlow once again sends a message worth supporting that we absolutely must fight against climate change.

 You can find more information and photos on the